Camper Information

 Check-In / Parking

 • Check-in at Adams’ Pack Station prior to hiking in.
-This allows the pack station to contact the volunteer Host to let them know you are on your way.
+They will contact the Host at Camp to let them know you are on your way.
 This also means that your group must check-in prior to 5 pm.
 Plan for at least a two-three hour hike.

-• Parking is at a premium.
-If you arrive on Friday, you should not have a problem parking.
+• Parking is highly competitive on the weekends (if you come on Friday, you should not have a problem parking).
 Purchase an Adventure Pass for $5/day from the pack station (one for each day of your trip).
-If you arrive on Saturday, you’ll need to purchase an Adventure Pass for both Saturday and Sunday ($10 total) and park in the parking lot or along the road.
+If you arrive on Saturday, you’ll need to purchase an Adventure Pass for both Saturday and Sunday ($10 total) and park in the parking lot.
+NOTE: as of November 2024, it is illegal to park along the road and cars are being ticketed.

 Directions to Camp

-• Next, besides following a map, from the time you leave the Pack Station after checking in, you will be looking for signs toward Spruce Grove Campground
+• Next, besides following a map, from the time you leave the Pack Station you will be looking for signs toward Spruce Grove Campground

 • Begin your trip just below the parking lots and restrooms at the white pipe gate; the fresh dirt road drops steeply down into the Canyon to Robert’s Camp (site only, no buildings remain).
 Cross the stream and head right past the restrooms.
 From this point on you will follow the stream up the Canyon, sometimes close to it, other times high above it– but always UP the Canyon.